-- St. John's CEP School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in our acceptable use policy. - St. John's CEP School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies.
+- Greenfields Community Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in acceptable use policy - Greenfields Community Primary School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies.